jgieseler/bowtie/README.md

 ## About

 This analysis tool runs a bow-tie analysis ([Van Allen et al. 1974](https://doi.org/10.1029/JA079i025p03559)) for the energy channels of a generic particle instrument.
 The input is a CSV table of channel responses indexed by the incident energy.
 The analysis results are the geometric factor (with errors) and the effective energy of the channel.
+The analysis description may be found here ([A description of the BepiColombo/SIXS-P cruise phase data product] (https://doi.org/10.5281/zenodo.13692883)).

 *Tested in Ubuntu 20.04.6 LTS with Python version 3.12.8.*